 - bruising and bleeding more easily or more than usual

 A common complication of MDS is bleeding gums after dental work.
-Medical advice should be sought before making a dental appointment.

-Research on blood DNA has shown a link between genetic changes and blood disorders.
+That said, some research into blood DNA has shown a link between genetic changes and blood disorders.

 - exposure to heavy metals, such as mercury or lead